saleem-hadad/blogged/README.md

 <h6 align="center">
-    Write gorgeous articles for your website.
+    Write gorgeous blog articles for your website using MarkDown inside your Laravel app.
 </h6>